ThunderFly-aerospace/docs/avionics/TFSIK01/index.md

 ![TFSIK01 modem](https://raw.githubusercontent.com/ThunderFly-aerospace/TFSIK01/refs/heads/TFSIK01C/doc/img/TFSIK01.jpg)

+{: .origin }
+We built TFSIK01 because we were not satisfied with the reliability of available SiK telemetry modems.
+During our UAV flights, vibrations caused antenna connectors to loosen and links to drop at the worst possible moments.
+We traced the open-source SiK platform, identified the weak points, and designed our own modem — adding dual antenna diversity so the link holds even when one antenna is damaged or misoriented.
+The modem was born out of operational necessity and has since proven itself in hundreds of missions, including stratospheric balloon flights reaching over 30 km altitude.

 ### Purchasing Information

 The device can be purchased from [ThunderFly s.r.o.](https://www.thunderfly.cz/).
 Contact us by email at [sale@thunderfly.cz](mailto:sale@thunderfly.cz) for a commercial quotation, custom configuration, or volume order, or shop directly through [Lectronz](https://lectronz.com/products/1067).
 We are the designers of this modem and therefore have full control of the modem's construction and manufacturing.
 This gives us the ability to react even to non-standard requests for modification or functions by adopting our in-house European production.